edgiese/blog/posts/2021-05-23-01-another-dialog-on-making-america-christian.md

 supposed to do?

 **Aaron**: As I said, the Bible did very little directly to guide someone like Constantine.
-The problem was, Christians were pretty much all powerless while it was written, with a few exceptions, so there is not much advice given to them.
 But historically there have been three different solutions that Christians have used to answer the question.

 **Dijon**:  Now we're getting somewhere!
 So what was the first solution?